vcuspinera/Baby_names/README.md

 [⭐️ click here](https://github.com/vcuspinera/Baby_names/blob/main/src/Names_rhyme.py) to look into the class used to get scores of rhymes of names.

-😅 **_Fun fact:_** when I finally arrived to this point of the analysis on early-April 2021, my wife already choosed a name for our baby girl: **elisa**.
-From this point, it was on my side to choose if I wanted a compound name for our baby girl.
+😅 **_Fun fact:_** when I finally arrived to this point of the analysis on mid-April 2021, my wife already choose a name for our baby girl: **elisa**.
+From this point, it was on my side to choose if I wanted a compound name for the baby.

 | Name| IPA Spanish| IPA English| Score Spanish| Score English| Score Total|
 |:---|:---|:---|:---:|:---:|:---:|